hello-ria/hello-ria/README.md

 # Welcome ❇️
 <h3 align="left"> Hello - I'm Ria.
 It's nice to meet you!
 Here you can learn more about me.
-Feel free to follow me or connect with me on Linkedin. </h3>
+Feel free to follow me or connect with me on Linkedin.
+Shoot me a message for a quick chat or for any opportunities. </h3>
 <a href="https://linkedin.com/in/riabaxi/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="Ria Baxi Linkedin" height="40" width="50" /></a>

 ## Get to Know Me :wave: